eurostat/GeoDiff/geodiff_format/README.md

 version: 0.9.1

-The GeoDiff format represents differences between two versions of a vector geospatial dataset.
-GeoDiff data can expecially be used to store and share dataset updates.
-The type of changes supported are thus:
+GeoDiff format represents differences between two versions of a vector geospatial dataset.
+GeoDiff format can especially be used to store and share dataset updates.
-- Insertion of new features,
-- Deletion of features,
-- Modification of features (geometries and/or attribute values)

 It is assumed that:
 - the dataset structure does not change between the two versions; only the content changes.
 - the dataset features have an identifier, which is stable between the versions.
-This means that features which do not change or change only slightly between both versions should keep the same identifier value.
+This means that features which do not change or change only slightly between both versions should keep the same identifier.

 ## Structure